-Students desiring to withdraw from the school or an individual course must do so within the Ancora High School 30 day "worry free guarantee", meaning a student can request, in writing via U.S. Postal Service to the Ancora High School corporate office at 2241 S. Watson Rd, Suite 181, Arlington, TX 76010 or via email to highschool@ancoraeducation.com to withdraw from school or an individual course and receive a full refund of tuition and fees so long as that request is made before the 30th day of enrollment at Ancora High School.
+Students desiring to withdraw from the school or an individual course must do so within the Ancora High School 30-day "worry-free guarantee", meaning a student can request, in writing via U.S. Postal Service to the Ancora High School corporate office at 2241 S. Watson Rd, Suite 181, Arlington, TX 76010 or via email to Registrar.Services@ancorahigh.com to withdraw from school or an individual course and receive a full refund of tuition and fees so long as that request is made before the 30th day of enrollment at Ancora High School.
 Enrollment is defined as the first time the student accesses coursework, as showcased through the Learning Management System (LMS) and logs in the Student Information System (SIS).
-No refunds are permitted after the 30th day of enrollment.The student officially withdraws from a class.
+No refunds are permitted after the 30th day of enrollment.
+The student must officially withdraw from a course.
 If a student does not officially withdraw within 30 days of non-participation in a course, the grade will be recorded as an F on the student transcript.